 To help, we’ve put together the answers to some frequently asked questions about personal trainer levels.

-So keep scrolling to read through the article, or click one of the links below to jump to the question you most want answered.
+So keep scrolling to read through the article, or click one of the links below to jump to the question you most want to be answered

 This guide includes:

 As you can see, there are several different levels of qualification for a personal trainer or fitness professional.
 The Level 3 is the standard required to work as a qualified Personal Trainer, the lower Level 2 qualification allows you to work as a gym instructor.

 The different levels of qualification are recognised by national and international governing bodies and employers.
 They are used to ensure that fitness professionals are adequately trained and have sufficient knowledge to provide safe and practical training to clients and gym members.

 The purpose of a personal trainer qualification is to provide individuals within the fitness sector with the theoretical knowledge and practical skills required to competently and safely offer fitness and training programmes to individual clients to the highest level.

 To be a qualified personal trainer, you need to train and be qualified to:

 .The above is just a few of the things you must learn to become a PT, for more information about becoming a personal trainer, see our dedicated How To Become a Personal Trainer Guide.

 The level 3 PT qualification is the standard to practice as a personal trainer.
 This level of qualification meets the standards and requirements set by CIMSPA.

 For anyone wishing to work self-employed with clients to develop tailored programmes and plans, Level 3 is the minimum qualification you should have.